seska451/kali-re-environment-setup/README.md

 # Kali based Reverse Engineering Environment setup scripts

-Nothing special, just a bash script to up an virtual machine they I need it.
+Nothing special, just a bash script to up an virtual machine the way I need it.
 While I put some continuation checks in to the script, I do not gaurantee that it is idempotent.
 I.e. if you run it more than once, be careful that it doesn't do something 'twice' that you don't want it to - like append text to a network file.

 # Tested on
 - Kali Rolling 2024.2 circa Aug 2024.